sailscastshq/docs.sailscasts.com/docs/boring-stack/why-the-name.md

 ## Boring is good for teams

-Because your tech stack is boring, onboarding new team mates become easy because they can quickly get started because the technologies in the stack are stable and they can hit the ground running.
+Because your tech stack is boring, onboarding new teammates becomes easy because they can quickly get started.
+The technologies in the stack are stable, allowing them to hit the ground running.

+In addition to the ease of onboarding, a "boring" tech stack often translates to reduced maintenance overhead.
+Stability and predictability in technology choices mean fewer surprises and less time spent troubleshooting unexpected issues.

+This allows the team to focus on delivering value to users rather than constantly grappling with the latest trendy tools or dealing with the complexities of bleeding-edge technologies.

+Moreover, a standardized and well-established tech stack fosters collaboration and knowledge sharing within the team.
+Team members can easily support each other, as they share a common understanding of the tools and processes in place.

+This uniformity also facilitates the creation of best practices, enabling the team to optimize their workflows and maintain a cohesive and efficient development environment.
+In the long run, a "boring" tech stack can contribute to a more sustainable and productive team dynamic.

 ## Solve exciting problems